kaiewiggins/kaiewiggins.github.io/_posts/2017-11-20-Books-to-check-out-NL1.md

 category: news
 ---

-*This edition of book recommendations riginally appeared in Newsletter June 2017 edition*
+*This edition of book recommendations first appeared in Newsletter June 2017 edition*

 ###Best of the Best: